robaho/closablequeue/README.md

 }
 ```

-The `take()` in consumer will throw an `IllegalStateException` if the producer closes the queue and all elements from the queue have been processed.
+The `take()` in consumer will throw an `QueueClosedException` if the queue is closed and all elements from the queue have been processed (i.e. queue is empty and closed).

 See [ClosableQueue](lib/src/main/java/robaho/queue/ClosableQueue.java)